-A repair should be an insert.
+A repair should be a weld or an insert.
 An over-plate is a Not Acceptable repair.

-Some posts might be fitted by the manufacturer with a protection over-plate - this is not a repair over-plate and is acceptable.
+Some posts might be fitted by the manufacturer with side protection over-plates - this is not a repair and the original design over-plate is acceptable.

-2.2 Top, Bottom, Side and End Rails, Ancillary Bracing and Parts Including Load Transfer Areas (If Fitted).
+2.2 Top, Bottom, Side and End Rails, Ancillary Bracing and Parts Including Load Transfer Areas

-- Cuts, holes, gouges, cracks or splits.
+- Cuts, holes, gouges, cracks or splits

-- Dent, bent or bowed greater than 25mm.
+- Dent, bent or bowed greater than 25mm

-- Dent or bent preventing operation of valve or fittings.
+- Dent or bent preventing operation of valve or fittings

-- Bent or bowed and affecting the tank insulation.
+- Bent or bowed and affecting the tank insulation

-- Bent or bowed beyond ISO.
+- Bent or bowed beyond ISO

-- Corrosion holes or deep seated corrosion.
+- Corrosion holes or deep-seated corrosion

-- Improper repairs.
+- Improper repairs, parts, materials.